corderophi678/corderophilosophy.com/content/posts/2018-03-01--euthyphro/index.md

 *  [Reflect](#reflect)

 **NB: A short note on references:
 Since ancient philosophers' writings weren't kept in books with numbered pages, marginal notation systems were developed so that references could be made to various passages without regard for things like differences in translation.
-So, if translator A is looking at _Euthyphro_ and translates it one way and translator B is looking at _Euthyphro_ and translates it a different way, there is a way to refer to the same ideas despite the different translations.
+So, along the margins of many versions of ancient texts you will often find some combination of numbers and letters which indicate where in the original text the translated passage can be found.
 For example, "_Euthyphro_ 10d1" is a reference to the 10th (I don't know...parchment page or scroll maybe), section d, line 1.**

 <h2 id="intro">Intro</h2>